ahmadexp/Open-Source-PC110/Components/U6-M38224M6HP/Disassembly/README.md

 LDM #$03,$D0
 ```

-An older HTML annotation labeled the equivalent point as a write to `$D8`, which would match the packet transmit countdown used at `$DC6F`.
+In a previous disassembly effort the equivalent point as a write to `$D8`, which would match the packet transmit countdown used at `$DC6F`.
 Because the uploaded binary is treated as authoritative, the cleaned ASM preserves the uploaded bytes and flags this as a hardware-validation target.

 ## Suggested hardware validation